Size of groups, organizations, and communities: Production teams

 Many human activities are too big, difficult, or complex to be accomplished by a single person.
 At the same time, they may require such close coordination that if more than, say, a half dozen persons try to collaborate they get in each other's way, lose a common focus, and tend to work at cross purposes.

 Our species has depended largely on subsistence provided by collaboration among members of the immediate family: a woman who bears, nurses, and looks after children (with aid and advice of her mother), and does chores consistent with those responsibilities; a man, who is free to range farther from the home base for food and materials and can do things that require extra strength or concentration; and the children providing whatever assistance is required of them as they grow more capable.

 Deliberative bodies, such as legislatures, commissions, and advisory boards, discuss and vote on proposals.
 The work of researching and drafting the proposals is done sometimes by individuals but often by the collaboration of a small sub-group.
+Robert's rules of order is a common ruleset used to maintain order and productivity in groups.

 Military operations are carried out by directing the efforts of a number of small, highly coordinated units that do the actual fighting, for example infantry units, gun crews, or bomber crews.

 In many sports a team consists of five or six players.
 Baseball manages with the large number of nine because any given play involves only a few of teammates.
 American football requires coordinating a team of eleven players.
 The team huddles before an offensive play to let the players know what they need to do so that the ball-handler doesn't have to keep track of each of them.

 Much economic activity (farming, mining, production, sales, etc.) is carried out by small groups, each of whose members work together under the supervision of a first-line manager.
 (See team.)